Reverend A. W. Nix: Biography

 With the success of "Black Diamond Express to Hell", the Reverend established the precedent for the recorded sermon series, a method which became successful for several other preachers of the era.
 By 1940, Nix had disappeared from public attention and he died in 1949.
 Several compilation albums feature his sermons, with "Black Diamond Express to Hell" being found on The Gospel Book, Gospel: Negro Spirituals, Rough Trade Shops, and Goodbye, Babylon, among others.
 In the mid-1990s, Document Records released an album which focuses solely on the Reverend's work called Rev. A. W. Nix: Complete Recorded Works in Chronological Order (1927–1928).

 The Reverend's homiletic preaching, expressive articulation, and soulful singing has continued to influence others of the practice.
 Thomas A. Dorsey credited Nix's brother, William, with singing "I Do, Don't You?" spurring his religious conversion at the National Baptist Convention in Chicago, in 1921.
 As Dorsey recalled: "my heart was inspired to become a great singer and worker in the Kingdom of the Lord -- and impress people just as the great singer [Nix] did that Sunday morning".

+He later died in Philadelphia, Pennsylvania in 1949 of shock due to a jeujunal hemorrhage.
+He was married to Ida A. Nix at the time, whom he married in Chicago, Illinois, on August 29, 1923.
+He left behind his wife and at least five children.